 Winner of the Locus Award for Best Science Fiction Novel, China Miéville's astonishing Embassytown is an intelligent and immersive exploration of language in an alien world.
 Embassytown: a city of contradictions on the outskirts of the universe.
 Avice is an immerser, a traveller on the immer, the sea of space and time below the everyday, now returned to her birth planet.
 Here on Arieka, humans are not the only intelligent life, and Avice has a rare bond with the natives, the enigmatic Hosts - who cannot lie.
 Only a tiny cadre of unique human Ambassadors can speak Language, and connect the two communities.
 But an unimaginable new arrival has come to Embassytown.
 And when this Ambassador speaks, everything changes.
 Catastrophe looms.
 Avice knows the only hope is for her to speak directly to the alien Hosts.
 And that is impossible.

-Ancillary Mercy is the stunning conclusion to the trilogy that began with Ancillary Justice, the only novel ever to win the Hugo, Nebula, and Arthur C. Clarke Awards.
-For a moment, things seemed to be under control for Breq, the soldier who used to be a warship.
-Then a search of Athoek Station's slums turns up someone who shouldn't exist and a messenger from the mysterious Presger empire arrives, as does Breq's old enemy, the divided, heavily armed, and possibly insane Anaander Mianaai - ruler of an empire at war with itself.
-Breq could flee with her ship and crew, but that would leave the people of Athoek in terrible danger.
+The stunning conclusion to the trilogy that began with the Hugo, Nebula, and Arthur C. Clarke award-winning Ancillary Justice.
+For a moment, things seem to be under control for the soldier known as Breq.
+Then a search of Atheok Station's slums turns up someone who shouldn't exist - someone who might be an ancillary from a ship that's been hiding beyond the empire's reach for three thousand years.
+Meanwhile, a messenger from the alien and mysterious Presger empire arrives, as does Breq's enemy, the divided and quite possibly insane Anaander Mianaai - ruler of an empire at war with itself.
+Anaander is heavily armed and extremely unhappy with Breq.
+She could take her ship and crew and flee, but that would leave everyone at Athoek in terrible danger.
 Breq has a desperate plan.
 The odds aren't good, but that's never stopped her before.
-The Imperial Radch trilogy begins with Ancillary Justice, continues in Ancillary Sword and concludes with Ancillary Mercy.
-Also available now: Provenance is a stunning standalone adventure set in the same world as Ancillary Justice.
-NPR calls it 'A fitting addition to the Ancillary world'.
-Praise for the trilogy: 'ENGAGING AND PROVOCATIVE' SFX Magazine 'UNEXPECTED, COMPELLING AND VERY COOL' John Scalzi 'HIGHLY RECOMMENDED' Independent on Sunday 'MIND-BLOWING' io9.com 'THRILLING, MOVING AND AWE-INSPIRING' Guardian 'UTTER PERFECTION' The Book Smugglers 'ASTOUNDINGLY ASSURED AND GRACEFUL' Strange Horizons 'ESTABLISHES LECKIE AS AN HEIR TO BANKS' Elizabeth Bear
+In the Ancillary world: 1.
+Ancillary Justice2.
+Ancillary Sword3.
+Ancillary Mercy

 From the Hugo and Nebula Award–winning author: “High adventure, considerable tension, and—most important—social consciousness” (Harlan Ellison).
 Simeon Krug is the king of the universe.
 A self-made man, he is the Bill Gates of the era, having built a megacommercial empire on the backs of his products: androids, genetically engineered human slaves.
 Having amassed incredible wealth, his next major goal is to communicate with aliens living in an uninhabitable world, sending a mysterious signal.
 This requires building a mile high tower in the arctic tundra.
 The androids want civil equality with humans, but are divided on the best means to the goal—political agitation or religious devotion to Krug, their creator.
 And Krug’s son, Manuel, is reluctant to step into his role as heir to his father’s empire.